 Since discovering fermented tofu, I have been using it a lot.
 Whether it is in soups, marinades, or as a dipping sauce, it can be used in many dishes to add extra flavor, umami, and some cheesiness.

-Chao is tofu that is fermented for at least 1 month in a brine that consists of water, salt, and usually rice wine.
-According to some books, the technique to make fermented tofu appeared 200 BC in China.
+Chao (which is its Vietnamese name) is tofu that is fermented for at least 1 month in a brine that consists of water, salt, and usually rice wine.
+According to some books, the technique of making fermented tofu appeared in 200 BC in China.

 It is quite salty, sometimes spicy, and has a very soft texture, almost like a paste that you could compare to blue cheese.
-When chao is fermented for a long time, it takes a strong flavor, that reminds me of a strong camembert.
+When Chao is fermented for a long time, it takes a strong flavor, which reminds me of a strong camembert.

 Making chao is easy but requires some patience!

 Before starting: As with most fermented recipes, taking care of hygiene is critical to the success of the fermentation process.
-So I recommend using gloves while handling the tofu to prevent bad bacterias.
+So I recommend using gloves while handling the tofu to prevent bad bacteria.

 It starts with the tofu that is boiled for a couple of minutes in salted water.
-This step not only helps kill some bacterias, but it also helps the tofu drain more water.
+This step not only helps kill some bacteria but also helps the tofu drain more water.

 Next, cut your tofu into 1-inch cubes.
-Place them on a plate lined with kitchen paper towel, then place another piece of paper towel on top, and cover the whole plate with plastic film.
+Place them on a plate lined with a kitchen paper towel, then place another piece of paper towel on top and cover the whole plate with plastic film.

 Now you want to let the tofu ferment for about 2 days at 77-86°F (25-30° Celcius).
-So as you can guess this recipe works best in the summer, but can also be done during winter if you have a warm spot in your house.
+So as you can guess, this recipe works best in the summer, but it can also be done during winter if you have a warm spot in your house.

 After 2-3 days, the tofu should be slightly orange and a bit stinky (see photo below).
-It may have some white mold as well, that’s okay.
+It may have some white mold as well; that’s okay.
 If you see black or blue mold, just scrape it off.
-Quick tip: if the tofu is not stinky enough when you put it in the brine, you will end up with a mild chao, if it is already stinky your chao will be stronger.
+A quick tip: if the tofu is not stinky enough when you put it in the brine, you will end up with a mild chao.
+If it is already stinky, your chao will be stronger.

 The hardest part is now done!